Image

 The ceremony incorporated many of the military traditions that have long defined Memorial Day observances across the country.
 Wreaths were placed in honor of the fallen.
 A formal moment of silence settled over the cemetery grounds.
 Members of the Memorial Rifle Squad carried out a ceremonial rifle volley.
 The familiar notes of “Taps” echoed across the cemetery as visitors stood quietly among the headstones.

-Over the weekend, more than 2,400 volunteers gathered at Fort Snelling National Cemetery to place nearly 200,000 American flags throughout the cemetery grounds in preparation for Memorial Day.
-The coordinated effort transformed the cemetery into one of the state’s largest visual tributes to fallen military personnel.
+Over the weekend, more than 2,400 volunteers gathered at the cemetery to place nearly 200,000 American flags throughout the grounds in preparation for Memorial Day.
+The coordinated effort transformed the cemetery into one of Minnesota’s largest visual tributes to fallen military personnel.

 The volunteer operation was organized largely through Flags for Fort Snelling, a Minnesota-based nonprofit organization that has coordinated annual flag placement ceremonies at the cemetery since 2015.
 Organizers say every dollar raised by the registered 501(c)(3) nonprofit is directed back into purchasing, preserving, transporting, and maintaining the flags used each year.